 Structure and Form

 Does the poem have a rhyme scheme?
 Is it using meter?
 Is it a specific form?
 Are there any places where the line breaks (or the stanza breaks) seem to create tension, allow for a double meaning, or draw more attention to a word?
 If so, point it out.
 If you are making a statement about structure, like with Poetic Devices above, you really ought to add an interpretation.
 It isn’t helpful to simply point out that a poem has an ABAB rhyme scheme.

-Helpful Hint: If your poem does have any structural elements, you will want to mention it fairly early in your essay, but you can address those elements at a point where you have less to say about the specific lines, as a sort of sneaky way of covering up a weaker part of your language analysis.
+Helpful Hint for Poetry Essays: If your poem does have any structural elements, you will want to mention it fairly early in your essay, but you can address those elements at a point where you have less to say about the specific lines, as a sort of sneaky way of covering up a weaker part of your language analysis.
 You don’t have much to say about line 4?
 That’s a good place to bring up the rhyme scheme and its effect.
 Then move on to line 5.

 Verb Tense & Perspective

 These are two subtler decisions that every poem must make.
 What tense is the poem in?
 And does that change at any point?
 Also, who is the speaker?
 Is it a character in the poem?
 If so, is there any place where the speaker’s attitude seems to be either misleading or something that goes against the poem’s intent?
 Think of the speaker’s attempt to downplay the losses in One Art (“The art of losing isn’t hard to master”).
 The speaker says everything is OK.
 The poem suggests otherwise.

 Tone generally gets covered by “Word Choice,” but like you do with any TPCASTT analysis, note any place where the tone shifts, and tell HOW and WHY it does.